bochinchero/decred-pub/dcrdex_setup.md

 `./dcrinstall-linux-amd64-v1.6.0 --dcrdex`

-During the creation process for your wallet, you will be given a sequence of 33 words known as a seed phrase.
+As part of the wallet creation process, you will be given a sequence of 33 words known as a seed phrase.
 Write it down and store it in a safe place and **DO NOT SHARE IT WITH ANYONE**.
 For more information see the [Wallets & Seeds](https://docs.decred.org/faq/wallets-and-seeds/) section of the Decred documentation.

-Add the path to the Decred binaries to your `.profile`.
+Add the path to the Decred binaries to your `.profile` for easier management.

 `echo "PATH=~/decred:$PATH" >> ~/.profile && source ~/.profile`

 ## Configuration

-To make life easier, we can use tmux to manage multiple terminals - verify that you have it installed.
+To make life easier, we can use tmux to manage multiple terminal sessions - first, lets verify that you have it installed.

 `sudo apt-get install tmux`

+Now we'll create a bash script called dcrdex.sh which will start a tmux session for each application, starting dcrd, bitcoind, dcrwallet and dexc.

+`echo "tmux new -d -s dcrd 'dcrd'; tmux new -d -s dcrwallet 'dcrwallet'; tmux new -d -s bitcoind 'bitcoind'; tmux new -d -s dexc 'dexc'" > ~/dcrdex.sh;`

+Make it executable

+`chmod +x ~/dcrdex.sh`

+You can start all daemons by running

+`~/dcrdex.sh`

+To check the status of the different processes you can attach the relevant session by using the following commands:

+* Decred full node: `tmux attach -t dcrd`

+* Bitcoin full node & Wallet: `tmux attach -t bitcoind`

+* DCRDEX client: `tmux attach -t dexc`

+* Decred Wallet: `tmux attach -t dcrwallet`

+When dcrwallet is started for the first time it will prompt to enter your passphrase.

+You can detach from tmux sessions by pressing **CTRL+B**, then **D**.

+At this point your nodes will be synching in the background and you will see messages like this in bitcoind:

+> 2021-02-16T19:30:03Z UpdateTip: new best=00000000000005212a4f8eadc418abfff2b81e906c80d6e39195aa1a04e4cc32 height=185627 version=0x00000001 log2_work=68.295222 tx=4369721 date='2012-06-21T20:32:25Z' progress=0.007177 cache=27.2MiB(166302txo)

+and this in dcrd:

+> 2021-02-16 19:30:51.014 [INF] BMGR: Processed 837 blocks in the last 11.16s (8863 transactions, 4305 tickets, 4143 votes, 73 revocations, height 130940, 2017-05-07 00:19:37 +0100 BST)